rtgodwin/rtgodwin.github.io/_docs/session3.md

   - plate smashes
   - "Closing time" and "last call" in the dust
   - Mug rises from the shelf, and is hurled at you - what do you do?
   - Hear a bone shattering wail once per day.
+(Every 5 mins roll a d20 - on a 19/20 hear it).
   - A few bones of small animals littered around, cats, a giant rat, and birds it looks like (from mimic)

 ## Mimic
-- In an upper room, a chest in pretty good condition.
+- In an upper room, a closet in pretty good condition.
 As soon as PC approached, is grappled by a [Mimic](https://roll20.net/compendium/dnd5e/Mimic#content)

 ## Basement
 - Zombie.
 Two graves, Lif and Falenas.